Kaizen

+Kaizen (改善) is a Japanese concept in business studies which asserts that significant positive results may be achieved due the cumulative effect of many, often small (and even trivial), improvements to all aspects of a company's operations.
+Kaizen is put into action by continuously improving every facet of a company's production and requires the participation of all employees from the CEO to assembly line workers.
+Kaizen also applies to processes, such as purchasing and logistics, that cross organizational boundaries into the supply chain.
+Kaizen aims to eliminate waste and redundancies.
+Kaizen may also be referred to as zero investment improvement (ZII) due to its utilization of existing resources.

-By improving standardized programs and processes, kaizen aims to eliminate waste and redundancies (lean manufacturing).
-Kaizen was first practiced in Japanese businesses after World War II, influenced in part by American business and quality-management teachers, and most notably as part of The Toyota Way.
+After being introduced by an American, kaizen was first practiced in Japanese businesses after World War II, and most notably as part of The Toyota Way.
 It has since spread throughout the world and has been applied to environments outside of business and productivity.

+History

+The word kaizen originates from classical Chinese and is thought to have entered Japan during the Nara period as a Chinese translation of Buddhist scriptures.
+In 1947, Edwards Deming, an American statistician, went to Japan to help enhance their production processes.
+He stressed that quality should be prioritized at every stage of production, achieved through statistical process control.
+Deming is particularly recognized for his PDCA cycle—Plan, Do, Check, Act—which advises stopping production when deviations occur to identify and resolve issues before continuing.
+During his time in Japan, he trained hundreds of engineers, managers and executives in his approach.

+Deming developed his concepts into what he termed "total quality management," which eventually laid the groundwork for Toyota's Toyota Production System focused on just-in-time manufacturing.

 Overview

-The Japanese word kaizen means 'change for better' (from 改 kai - change, revision; and 善 zen - virtue, goodness) with the inherent meaning of either 'continuous' or 'philosophy' in Japanese dictionaries and in everyday use.
+The Japanese word kaizen means 'improvement' or 'change for better' (from 改 kai - change, revision; and 善 zen - virtue, goodness) without the inherent meaning of either 'continuous' or 'philosophy' in Japanese dictionaries or in everyday use.
 The word refers to any improvement, one-time or continuous, large or small, in the same sense as the English word improvement.
 However, given the common practice in Japan of labeling industrial or business improvement techniques with the word kaizen, particularly the practices spearheaded by Toyota, the word kaizen in English is typically applied to measures for implementing continuous improvement, especially those with a "Japanese philosophy".
 The discussion below focuses on such interpretations of the word, as frequently used in the context of modern management discussions.
 Two kaizen approaches have been distinguished: